 The action is continuous, using shadow and light to create swirling landscapes.

 Pauline scout and spy, midnight ride. image source shelter in place shadow theater, Gulino

-The music reflects a cultural soundscape of Bluegrass Gospel, Irish Chantey, Indigenous Chant, Patriotic Theme, Popular Standard and Turn of the Century Jazz.
+The music reflects a cultural soundscape of Bluegrass Gospel, Irish Chantey, Indigenous Chant, Patriotic Theme, Popular Standard and Barbary Coast Jazz.